E-Commerce M&A Case Studies

 Acquisition Highlights

 In 2011, eBay acquired GSI Commerce for $2.4 billion to enhance its fulfillment capabilities.
-GSI specialized in creating e-commerce solutions for major brands, complementing eBay’s marketplace model.
+GSI specialized in creating e-commerce solutions for major brands, with particular expertise in supporting consumer products brands, complementing eBay’s marketplace model.

 Benefits to eBay's Operations